Injamulhasan/HTML-CSS-Projects/README.md

 ## Structure

 - `index.html`: Main HTML file containing the structure of the website.
-- `styles.css`: CSS file for styling the HTML elements.
+- `style.css`: CSS file for styling the HTML elements.

 ## Project Name